January 4, 2022

 In this blog, we are going to implement Virtual Background in Android with WebRTC using mlkit selfie segmentation.

-This feature works best with uniform lightning condition in background and requires a high-performance mobile android device for a smooth user experience.
+This feature works best with uniform lightning conditions in the background and requires a high-performance mobile android device for a smooth user experience.

 By end of this blog, you can expect the virtual background feature to look like this.